 There's also whether the design fits in with your décor.
 Some come in a set range of colours while others have interchangeable covers.

 Size, of course, will have an impact on audio quality so if you want to play a lot of music then it will be worth spending a bit more on a bigger model.
 The Sonos One and Apple HomePod are two options.

-Which smart speaker you choose should also come down to the AI assistant you prefer – essentially Amazon Alexa or Google Assistant at the moment.
-Some will even let you choose – Sonos will next year via an update.
+Which smart speaker you choose should also come down to the AI assistant you prefer – essentially Amazon Alexa or Google Assistant at the moment, with Siri only in the HomePod.
+Some will even let you choose – Sonos will soon via an update.

 They both do the same thing so in a similar way so it's a bit like choosing between an operating system.
 A big factor here is whether you already use various Amazon and Google services – even shopping on Amazon - particularly for music streaming as you need to be signed up to listen to whatever you want.